samlobe/amyloid-predict/README.md

 # Acknowledgments
 - The developers of ESM
-- Tesei, Lindorff-Larsen, et. al. for their work that inspired parts of this, and for having easy-to-use code on their github
+- Tesei, Lindorff-Larsen, et. al. for their IDR work that inspired parts of this, and for having easy-to-use code on their github
 - My advisors: Scott Shell & Joan-Emma Shea